jay3332/pilmoji/README.md

 asyncio.run(main())
 ```
 Results are the exact same.
+### Size/position adjustments
+Is an emoji too low, or too small for a given font?
+You can also render emojis with offsets.
 ## Notes
 - [async] If you're running PIL in an executor, use the **sync** version of Pilmoji instead.
 - [async] It is not recommended to run PIL in asynchronous conditions (PIL is blocking.)